-There are plenty of avid runners who are not intimidated by a little rain or snow or a mountain trail composed of a mixed terrain.
+There are plenty of avid runners who are not intimidated by a little rain or snow or a mountain trail composed of mixed terrain.
 These intrepid souls brave the elements whatever they may be and welcome a mountain stream or a running path dotted with puddles.
 For them, the only issue is how to keep their feet dry and comfortable.
 And the best way yet devised to do that is the running shoe that incorporates waterproof, breathable, lightweight Gore Tex right into the upper.
 With such a shoe underfoot the sky’s the limit.
-That said, here are the 10 best Gore Tex running shoes for 2018.
+That said, here are the 10 best Gore Tex running shoes for 2019.

-The Best Gore Tex Running Shoes
+The Best Gore Tex Running Shoe

 Salomon is a French company that’s been around more than 70 years and cut their teeth producing some of the most innovative ski equipment of the post-war period.
-Eventually they branched out into ski apparel and then to athletic footwear.
+Eventually, they branched out into ski apparel and then to athletic footwear.
 Their Xa Pro 3D GTX Trail Runner is the culmination of decades of R&D and hundreds of years of cumulative outdoor experience and demonstrates their commitment to getting things right.
 The Xa Pro 3D is one of the most stable outdoor waterproof running shoes available today, expressing the company’s awareness of the perils of trail running to both feet and ankles.
 Arch support is generous and unflinching, comfort is outstanding and the breathable Gore Tex membrane means your feet stay as dry as the shoe does, regardless of conditions.

 The Xa Pro 3D features a single pull, quick lace system that ensures even pressure all around and removes the drudgery of the lacing ritual.
 The sole grips a variety of surfaces like a monster whether they’re wet or dry.
 So hopping from fallen tree to skree to water-slickened pebbles by the side of the stream is no problem.
 The shoes do wear a bit stiff at first but over time that stiffness subsides and the shoe molds itself to your gait in a satisfying, natural way.
 The Xa Pro 3D runs a bit wider than some though this doesn’t seem to undermine stability.
 Overall these are outstanding, versatile shoes for running, hiking or just going for a jog on your favorite path during a spring shower and they run away with our Best Choice designation.
 Be sure to also check out our list of the Gore-Tex boots for more great items like this.